Soccer Red Card Rules (Official With Examples)

 3. Deliberate handball to stop a goal

 Imagine the ball in the air coming towards the attacking player for an easy tap-in.
 But then the defending player stops the ball with her hand.
-This will be a red card because it stopped a goal (or a clear goal-scoring opportunity).
+This will be a red card because it prevented a goal (or a clear goal-scoring opportunity).

 The second happens when the ball is going for the goal.
 And it’s going to be a goal.
 But a player deliberately handles the ball to stop the goal.
+Luis Suarez’s deliberate handball in the 2010 World Cup quarter-final is a high-profile example.
+Check it out:

 4. Deliberate Foul to Stop a Goal-Scoring Opportunity